Here’s a query which we at EduPristine get from most people new to finance domain:

-Most newbies wish to find out how financial certifications help them with their professional aspirations and which exam makes most sense to go for.
+Most knobs wish to find out how financial certification help them with their professional aspirations and which exam makes most sense to go for.

 Considering the fact that the candidates are from different backgrounds, the answer cannot be generalized.
-There are some who are already, in some way are related to the finance industry, some coming with IT backgrounds, some already possess a solid knowledge of financial products and involved instruments and a good general understanding of the industry, then there are those who before going for graduation in quant degree, would like to build up a more solid foundation with an official exam.
+There are some, who are already in some way related to the finance industry, some coming with IT backgrounds, some already possess a solid knowledge of financial products and involved instruments and a good general understanding of the industry.
+Then there are those who before going for graduation in quart degree, would like to build up a more solid foundation with an official exam.

 Some of the most sought after certifications are:

 Chartered Financial Analyst (CFA) offered by CFA Institute (formerly known as AIMR):

 The Level I: Introduction to asset valuation, financial reporting and analysis, and portfolio management techniques